dharmafly/noodle/assets/svg-post/svg post.md

 In its many projects, Dharmafly creates many useful and reusable code modules.
 These often get released as open source projects with accompanying documentation and websites.

 In order to give these a common feel and to update many of the smaller projects, I was tasked with creating a reusable template set for easily creating new project websites based on site documentation.
-You can see a couple of example Dharmafly projects sites for [jQuery.promises] (http://jquerypromises.com/) and [Pablo] (http://dharmafly.github.com/pablo).
+You can see a couple of example Dharmafly projects sites for [jQuery.promises] (http://jquerypromises.com/) and [Pablo] (http://dharmafly.github.com/pablo). ![Jquery promises] (images/jqpromises-header-small.png)

 Given the designs for the site included flat-colour, line-based graphic elements that varied according to a colour theme, it made sense to attempt to apply these with SVG.